thinkyhead/6502-Tools/README.md

 #### `Atari800.tmTheme`
 The Atari800 theme provides the classic Atari blue-colored background and bluish-white text, plus extra color-coding used by the syntaxes for AtariBASIC and bAtariBASIC.

-For the most authentic experience editing LST files, free Atari classic fonts (see below) may be installed to get full ATASCII support via the Unicode user-defined area (work-in-progress).
+In order to edit Atari BASIC (.LST) files you'll need to install the free Atari Classic fonts (see below).
+Tgese provide full ATASCII support by mapping the special characters to the Unicode user-defined area.
+Special ATASCII characters are automatically translated when passing code to and from the emulator.

 ![Atari800.tmTheme](_img/atari-code-theme.png)